EdwinWenink/archive_fever/content/posts/37-deepfakes.md

-In this section I argue that the philosophy of technological mediation as put forward by Verbeek [11][10] is appropriate for conceptualizing the threat of deepfakes to democracy through their mediation of human praxis.
+In this section I argue that the philosophy of technological mediation as put forward by Verbeek [11][10] is appropriate for conceptualizing the threat of deepfakes to democracy in terms of their mediation of human praxis.
 Technological mediation “concerns the role of technology in human action (conceived as the ways in which human beings are present in their world) and human experience (conceived as the ways in which their world is present to them)” [10, p.363].
-That technological artefacts *mediate* means that they “are not neutral intermediaries but actively coshape people’s being in the world”, and do so in two directions: they mediate how the world appears to humans (perception) and how humans give shape to their own reality by acting in the world through the use of technological artefacts (praxis)
+That technological artefacts *mediate* means that they “are not neutral intermediaries but actively coshape people’s being in the world”, and that they do so in two directions: they mediate how the world appears to humans (perception) and how humans give shape to their own reality by acting in the world through the use of technological artefacts (praxis)